feedzai/pdb/README.md

 	.toXXX()
 	- ResultColumn provides methods to convert the data to the type of your preference.
-	- Be aware that it might give an exception if you try to convert the underlying data to some incompatible type.
+	- It throws an exception if you try to convert the underlying data to some incompatible type.

 Let's see this simple query in more detail.
 Where we list all entries in table Streams and return all columns.